 This requirement assures that incoming students know English well enough to study, understand lectures, and participate in class discussions without being hindered by a language barrier.
 There are additional requirements for graduate students who plan to become teaching assistants, listed below.

-The results of the English Proficiency Evaluation will determine whether admitted students will be:
+The results of the English Placement Evaluation will determine whether admitted students will be:

-Unless otherwise specified by the department offering your degree program, international students whose first language is not English do not need to take the English Proficiency Evaluation if they have:
+Unless otherwise specified by the department offering your degree program, international students whose first language is not English do not need to take the English Placement Evaluation if they have:

 • a score of 100 or higher on the internet-based version of the test (iBT), or